mccow002/joData/README.md

 Filter is not singleton, which allows you to add as many filter clauses as you would like.

-.filter takes in a [joData.FilterClause](#filter-clause) object.
+.filter takes in a [jo.FilterClause](#filter-clause) object.

 .filter works best for single filter clauses.
 If you need multiple filter clauses seperated by 'or' or 'and', see below.

-To create a filer clause, use the joData.FilterClause object and pass in the proeprty the clause applies to.
+To create a filer clause, use the jo.FilterClause object and pass in the proeprty the clause applies to.

-	var clause = new joData.FilterClause('PropertyName');
+	var clause = new jo.FilterClause('PropertyName');

 Next, add your desires operator (for complete list of supported operators, see below)